 Although sensuality is often associated with sexuality, it is more closely related with the level of mental, physical, and sexual eroticism we carry inside.
 Often our discontent with our body image or the level of psychological stress we are exposed to prevents us from relating to our bodies in a positive manner.
 Lack of being able to relate positively is a major component for why we may at times feel non-sensual, non-erotic, non accepting.
 Sensualizing and erotising ourselves empowers us as men and women, therefore we can not let that powerful energy exit away from our every day lives; it is one of nature’s greatest gifts and should be our natural state of being.

 Many people have experienced the frustration of their own or their partner’s lack of sexual desire; this is part of life and happens even to the most adept lover.
-Who of us has not ever blushed at the magical feelings we experience resulting from our erotic thoughts?, how many of us whether mentally or physically refused to buy a sex toy?, how many people refuse to look at each curve of their body and its intimate areas without feeling uneasy or ashamed?, it happens to millions of people everyday and it is perfectly natural to experience some of these emotions.
-What is not natural is to accept them as the norm; we can stop such negative outlook of our own sensuality by being willing to recover the eroticism which so rightfully belongs to us.
-Let’s us see now what we can do to recover our erotic power which so many of us have lost or worst yet may not have ever cultivated….
+Who of us has not ever blushed at the magical feelings we experience resulting from our erotic thoughts?
+How many of us whether mentally or physically refused to buy a sex toy?
+How many people refuse to look at each curve of their body and its intimate areas without feeling uneasy or ashamed?– It happens to millions of people everyday and it is perfectly natural to experience some of these emotions, what is not natural is to accept them as the norm; we can stop such negative outlook of our own sensuality by being willing to recover the eroticism which so rightfully belongs to us.
+Let’s us see what we can do to recover our erotic power which so many of us have lost or worst yet may not have ever cultivated….

 - Help your partner to become a better lover… No one is born knowing how to be a good lover.
 That is why when it comes to the arts of sensuality and sexuality it is important to learn to be more “showy” with our partners, less inhibited.
 Orgasm does not have to be the last objective, you can have deep talks, kiss…all with the intention of enhancing the sexual sensuality within the couple.